reasonml/reason-react/docs/interop.md

 ## Usage

-A ReasonReact component **is not** a ReactJS component.
+A ReasonReact record component **is not** a ReactJS component.
 We provide hooks to communicate between the two.

 Whether you're using an existing ReactJS component or providing a ReasonReact component for consumption on the JS side, you need to establish the type of the JS props you'd convert from/to, by using [BuckleScript's `bs.deriving abstract`](https://bucklescript.github.io/docs/en/object.html):